DevHam88/HeartGold-in-Reverse/README.md

   - Swapped Game Corner (Celadon) prize from TM74 (Gyro Ball) to TM23 (Iron Tail)
   - TM30 (Shadow Ball) added to SE of Dragon's Den
   - Swapped Rare Candy from Olivine Lighthouse to TM51 (Roost) - exterior where player has to drop down out of the tower.
-  - TM89 (U-Turn) now available in Route 47 (swapped for the Revive normall available near teh route entrance) Not included in this patch:
+  - TM89 (U-Turn) now available in Route 47 (swapped for the Revive normall available near the route entrance)

+Not included in this patch:
 - Adjustments to the Gym Leader and Elite Four rematch teams
 - Adjustments to Goldenrod Radio Tower (Whitney), Pokeathelon Dome (Whitney) & Burned Tower (Morty) events.